kurtwp/homelab/projects/ubuntu_sysnolgy_rsync/README.md

 </p>

 ## 📜 Overview
 This project goes over the scripts and configuration needed to establish a daily backup from a local Ubuntu server (26.04) as the source, to a Synology DS1522+ as the destination.
-The project uses `rsync` over an SSH tunnel on non standard port such as 8888 to ensure secure, incremental transfer of data.
-The automation uses a bash script that is ran by a CRON JOB once a day.
+The project uses `rsync` over an SSH tunnel on a non standard port, such as 8888, to ensure secure, incremental data transfer.
+The automation uses a bash script that is run by a CRON JOB once a day.

 ## ⚙️ Architecture Flow Diagram